tilburgsciencehub/website/content/topics/Analyze/causal-inference/introduction/causal-inference-intro.md

 ---
 title: "Introduction to Causal Inference"
-description: "This topic motivates causal inference and provides theoretical background for all the practical methods you can find in this section."
+description: "This topic provides an introduction to causal inference, serving as a background for all the practical methods you can find in this section."
 keywords: "causal, inference, econometrics, regression, model, potential, outcomes, framework, treatment, effect, control, ATE, ATT"
 draft: false
 weight: 1